top of page

 The matters discussed in counselling sessions with ARC are treated as strictly confidential.
 This means that we would not normally reveal any information to other people, including spouses, partners, parents, children, relatives, teachers, employers, social workers, health professionals or probation officers, other than at your request or with your agreement.

-As your GP has referred you, your referral letter to Arc will be in your medical record with a summary of your concerns.
 It is our clinical practice, with your consent, to enter small entries to record our involvement in your emotional health.
 These careful notes do not divulge the content of the sessions but its clinical process.

 There is a legal requirement to report information relating to an act of terrorism or money laundering through drug trafficking.
 For very serious reasons, it is also possible for a judge to demand access to confidential information.